Justin Townes Earle: Appearances

-Earle played the Grand Ole Opry in 2008, Historical WSM, South By Southwest (2008–2010, 2012), the historic Beacon Theatre (May 2009), Bristol Rhythm and Roots Reunion (September 2009), Bonnaroo (2009) Bumbershoot (2010), the East Coast Blues & Roots Music Festival (Byron Bay, New South Wales, Australia) in 2012, the Bowery Ballroom (March 2010), the Winnipeg Folk Festival (July 2008), and the Nelsonville Music Festival (2008 and 2011).
+Earle played the Grand Ole Opry in 2008, WSM Radio, South By Southwest (2008–2010, 2012), the Beacon Theatre (May 2009), the Bristol Rhythm and Roots Reunion (September 2009), Bonnaroo (2009) Bumbershoot (2010), the East Coast Blues & Roots Music Festival (Australia, 2012), the Bowery Ballroom (March 2010), the Winnipeg Folk Festival (July 2008), and the Nelsonville Music Festival (2008 and 2011).

 In 2009, Earle co-billed The Big Surprise Tour with Gillian Welch and David Rawlings, Old Crow Medicine Show, and The Felice Brothers.

 In 2012, he appeared in an episode of the HBO television series Treme with his father.

 Honors and distinctions

 In September 2009, Earle received an Americana Music Award for New and Emerging Artist of the Year.

 In 2011, Earle received the Americana Music Award in the Song of the Year category for "Harlem River Blues".
 His album of the same name has been described as having a "gently flowing, urban Americana sound, with horns, organ and tangy electric guitar".
 That year he also contributed a cover of "Maybe Baby" on the 2011 tribute album Rave on Buddy Holly, and played Newport Folk Festival and the Hardly Strictly Bluegrass Festival.

 Nothing's Gonna Change the Way You Feel About Me Now was listed at album number 37 on Rolling Stone's list of the top 50 albums of 2012, with the annotation as follows: "The son of country-rock renegade Steve Earle has grown into a songwriter to rival his dad."

+On January 4, 2021, Steve Earle & the Dukes released the album J.T., a tribute to Justin Townes Earle.

+On January 4, 2023, a tribute concert was held at the Ryman Auditorium in memory of Justin.
+Performers included Steve Earle & The Dukes and special guests: Shooter Jennings, Bonnie Whitmore, Amanda Shires, Willy and Cody Braun, Buddy Miller, Ben Nichols (Lucero), Dustin Welch, Elizabeth Cook, Emmylou Harris, Jason Isbell, Jessica Lea Mayfield, Joe Pug, Jon Langford, Lilly Hiatt, Scotty Melton, Stacey Earle and Mark Stuart.

-Personal life
+Personal life and death

-Earle began using drugs at age 12 and continued for many years.
+Earle began using illicit drugs at age 12 and continued for many years.
 In his words, "I discovered very fast that my way of doing things was going to get me in trouble, and I kept going with it, because I believed the myth for a long time, and I believed I had to destroy myself to make great art."

 He went to rehabilitation clinics nine times followed by periods of sobriety.
-He relapsed in September 2010 when he was involved in a fight with an Indianapolis club owner.
-He relapsed again in 2017.
+He relapsed in September 2010 and again in 2017.

-Earle moved to New York City in 2009.
-He returned to Nashville for several years.
+Earle moved to New York City in 2009, but returned to Nashville in 2014.
 He married Jenn Marie Maynard in 2013 and he and his wife lived on the West Coast.
 Their only child, a daughter named Etta, was born in June 2017.

-Earle died on August 20, 2020, in Nashville, Tennessee, at the age of 38.
-His death was announced by his family on social media on August 23.
-The cause of death was not immediately announced, but Nashville police said they were investigating the death as a probable drug overdose.
-On December 1, 2020, Earle's family announced that he died from an accidental overdose of fentanyl-laced cocaine.
+Earle died on August 20, 2020, in Nashville, Tennessee, at the age of 38, from an accidental overdose of fentanyl-laced cocaine.